AwakeAndAlive/node-web3-gaming-zero/README.md

 Create .env with:
   REACT_APP_ENDPOINT=http://191.252.192.119:3000

-Install and Build (if node 20+, use this legacy openssl): npm install && export NODE_OPTIONS=--openssl-legacy-provider && npm run build
+Install and Build //if node 20+, use this legacy openssl: npm install && export NODE_OPTIONS=--openssl-legacy-provider && npm run build

 Serve the Build:
 Use serve -s build

-For persistance it worked with npx: pm2 start npx --name poker-client -- serve -s build
+For persistance it worked with npx: pm2 start npx --name poker-client -- serve -s build -l 47001 //using port 47001 for the client

 # Work in Progress Demo